uDALES/u-dales/docs/udales-postproc-tutorial.md

-where $A$ is the total surface area (\texttt{sim.xlen*sim.ylen)}.
+where $A$ is the total surface area.
 In many cases, it is more convenient to work with comprehensive averages than intrinsic averages, particularly when considering averaged budgets of momentum, temperature etc [3].
 To convert the intrinsic-average output from uDALES into a comprehensive average, simply multiply the intrinsic average by $A_f /A$ as shown above.
 Time and intrinsically-averaged data is contained in the xy`tdump.expnr.nc `file.

-# **load_stat_xyt: l**oading time- and slab-averaged data
+# load_stat_xyt: loading time- and slab-averaged data

 ```matlab
 help sim.load_stat_xyt